JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

     Navigate to `demo/50-alerts` and review YAML manifests that represent alerts definitions.
 Each file containes an alert template and alert definition.
 Alerts templates can be used to quickly create an alert definition in the UI.

- # Module x: Using egress access controls
+ # Module 5: Using egress access controls & Flow Visualizations

-## Problem:
+## Tasks:

-1. Few days later Dev team requested allowing TCP traffic between centos in dev ns and frontend service in default ns.
+1. Dev team raised a request to allow traffic between dev and default namspaces as they are developing a new service to integrate with the boutiqueshop app, use flow visualization to identify which pods are trying to talk to each other.
 2. it is also requested to allow centos pod to access api.twilio.com externally.

 ## Steps